 I will ask you to carry 1 litre of water and being able to carry a second litre if necessary.
 I will tell you when you will need to carry a second litre of water.
-It does not happen often because we try to walk next to the creeks.
+It does not happen often because we try to walk next to creeks.

 What meals do you provide?

-Each night we are out in the wilderness, I will provide a 3 courses evening meal.
+Every night we are out in the wilderness, I will provide a 3 courses evening meal.

 Are there crocodiles?

 We will only swim in pools away from the crocodile habitat.
 These pools are separated from the crocodile habitat by natural barriers like a high waterfall.